Covid-19: Ireland has longest streak of falling infections in Europe

 The rate of deaths in Ireland has not yet begun to decrease, but is stable.
 Because people take time to develop symptoms and become ill, there is always a delay before intensive care admissions and deaths follow the infection rate.

-As of Thursday night, when the ECDC data was last updated, Ireland’s infection rate was 138.9 cases per 100,000 people, with a testing positivity rate that has dropped to 4.3 per cent.
+As of Thursday night, when the ECDC data was last updated, Ireland’s infection rate was 138.9 cases per 100,000 people, with a testing positivity rate that has been dropping and was 4.3 per cent.
 This still puts the country firmly in the “red” category according to ECDC’s system of classification, but compares favourably to to trends seen in much of Europe.

 To be classified as “green”, countries must have fewer than 25 cases per 100,000 and a test positivity rate below 4 per cent.